 Stowe Inspiration: Day Two

 I’m a part-time yogi.
 Occasionally, I’ll humor my husband and join him for a Warrior 3 or Downward Facing Dog.
-But no matter how many times I practice, I only like the Shavasana part.
-For real yogis, Peak Yoga is located at The Swimming Hole, a fire engine red building located just off Weeks Hill Road.
+But no matter how often I practice, I only like the Shavasana part.
+For real yogis, Peak Yoga is located at The Swimming Hole, a fire-engine-red building just off Weeks Hill Road.
 A non-profit community pool and athletic center, this local fitness treasure is a hub for yogis and athletes alike.

 Insider Tip: The Swimming Hole offers day passes.
 This means anyone can take advantage of the facility while visiting Stowe.
 Rumor has it Tracy is one of the best yoga instructors in town.
 Sign up for classes here.